Earth’s magnetic field is overdue a flip. Should we be worried?

 How do animals use the magnetic field to navigate? © Getty Images

 Many creatures demonstrate remarkable feats of navigation.
 The suspicion has therefore arisen that they have some kind of magnetic sense, enabling them to detect the magnetic field lines between the poles.
 Pinpointing the mechanism, however, has proved difficult.
-But progress has been made in 2021 by Japanese scientists investigating a process discovered many years ago.
+But progress has been made by Japanese scientists investigating a process discovered many years ago.

 In the 1970s, Richard Blakemore, a graduate student in the US, observed single-celled organisms streaming in a fixed direction in a muddy pond and showed they were responding to a magnetic field.
 Biologists later discovered that such single-celled organisms contain tiny bags of magnetic iron oxide or iron sulphide.